Western Connecticut State University

-Western Connecticut State University (WCSU and WestConn) is a public university in Danbury, Connecticut.
+Western Connecticut State University (WCSU and WestConn) is a public university in Danbury, Connecticut, United States.
 It was founded in 1903 as a teacher's college and is part of the Connecticut State University System.

 WCSU consists of four schools: the Ancell School of Business, the Macricostas School of Arts and Sciences, the School of Professional Studies, and the School of Visual and Performing Arts.
-The university offers 38 Bachelor's and one associate degree programs, 15 Master's degree programs, and two doctoral programs.
+The university offers 38 bachelor's and one associate degree programs, 15 master's degree programs, and two doctoral programs.
 WCSU is accredited by the New England Commission of Higher Education (NECHE).

 WCSU is home to the Jane Goodall Center for Excellence in Environmental Studies, which is the result of a partnership between WCSU and the Jane Goodall Institute (a private non-profit organization that promotes research, education and wildlife conservation).
 The university's Westside campus houses the Ives Concert Park, one of the premier performance venues in the area.